YamanAlBochi/Bank-Predictive-Machine-Learning-Model/README.md

 - we should understand the CRoss Industry Standard Process for Data Mining (CRISP-DM), and have an idea of the business needs.

--understand the data.
+- understand the data.

--prepare for modelling.
+- prepare for modelling.

--train a model.
+- train a model.